viedoc/custom-reports/docs/dev-guide.md

 While developing, the rds files represent data available in the Viedoc Reports environment.

 ### edcData.rds
-This variable is a list that contains the CRF data and operational data.
-This is unique to the study
+This variable is a list that contains the CRF data and operational data such as queries and medical coding.
+Note that only a sample is provided, but the subtables contained will be unique to the study.
 - edcData\$Forms\$[form id] will be a data.frame that contains the CRF data of that particular form. eg. edcData$Forms$DM will have the data from Demographics form
 - edcData\$[operational data name] will be data.frames that contain operational data.